 Component 2 - The National Comprehensive Cancer Control Program: The goal of the Maryland Comprehensive Cancer Control Program (MCCCP) is to address cancer prevention and control issues by convening stakeholders, assessing epidemiologic data, and implementing formal plans to reduce the burden of cancer in Maryland.
 The focus will be on the implementation of policy, systems and environmental approaches to prevent cancer and clinical-community linkages that reduce the cancer burden.
-MCCCP will also continue to enhance collaboration of the National Center for Chronic Disease Prevention and Health Promotion federally-funded programs within DHMH's Center for Cancer Prevention and Control and Center for Chronic Disease Prevention and Control and Center for Chronic Disease Prevention and Control and Center for Chronic Disease Prevention Center for Chronic Disease Prevention and Center for Chronic Disease Prevention Center
+MCCCP will also continue to enhance collaboration of the National Center for Chronic Disease Prevention and Health Promotion federally-funded programs within MDH's Center for Cancer Prevention and Control and Center for Chronic Disease Prevention and Control and other key partners.